sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 It's one single index for time series and cross-sections representations, but there will be more than one when the data are represented as a flat view of observations.

-The *value* in the name/value pair is an array containing the observation value (first position) and the indices of the corresponding values of all `attributes` presented at `observation` level (any following position).
-Therefore, elements after the observation value are for the `observation` level `attributes`.
-Beginning from the end of the array, `observation` level `attributes` can be omitted if:
+The *value* in the name/value pair is an array containing the observation value (first position), the indices of the corresponding values of `attributes` presented at `observation` level (any following position up to the number of `attributes` defined at  `observation` level), and the indices of the corresponding values of `annotations` of that observation (any following position).
+Therefore, elements after the observation value are for the `observation` level `attributes` and for `annotations` of that observation.
+Elements for `annotations` are only included if there are `annotations` for that observation.
+If `annotations` are present, then all `attributes` defined at `observation` level must be included.
+Otherwise, if the observation has no `annotations`, then beginning from the end of the array, `observation` level `attributes` can be omitted if:
 - the `attribute` is not set for this observation (possible for optional attributes) or
 - the `attribute` value for this observation corresponds to the default value.

 The data type for observation value is *Number*.
 The data type for a reported missing observation value is a *null*.
-Each index is an index in the `values` array of the respective `component` object within the `structure.attributes.observation` array.
+The index for an `attribute` is the corresponding index in the `values` array of the respective `component` object within the `structure.attributes.series` array.
+It is *null*ed for unused optional `attributes` when the attribute index needs to be included.
+The index for an `annotation` is the index in the array of `annotations` in the structure field.

 Example:

     /*
-    For this example, to ease understanding, let's consider data in a flat CSV format (with header row):
+    For this example, to ease understanding, let's consider data without annotations in a flat CSV format (with header row):

     DIM1,DIM2,Observation Value,ATTR1,ATTR2